Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mùng 1 đi chùa cầu an tại những ngôi chùa đặc biệt của TP HCM- Ảnh 1.

 An Phu Pagoda (District 8, Ho Chi Minh City) is located near Chanh Hung Bridge, built by Venerable Thich Thanh Duc in 1847.
-Through many ups and downs, the pagoda gradually fell into disrepair until 1961, Venerable Thich Tu Bach designed, rebuilt the pagoda and completed it as it is today in 1999.
+Through many ups and downs, the pagoda gradually fell into disrepair until 1961, Venerable Thich Tu Bach designed and rebuilt the pagoda and completed it as it is today in 1999.
 The pagoda belongs to the Northern Sect, and has been under the leadership of 6 generations of abbots.
 The campus has an area of about 1,500 m2.

 The special feature of the pagoda is that almost the entire structure is covered with pieces of broken porcelain from bowls, plates, teapots, etc. This was done in 1961, when the pagoda began to be restored and rebuilt.

-The Vietnam Record Book Center established a record on November 30, 2007: An Phu Pagoda - The pagoda with the most ceramic pieces in Vietnam.
+Vietnam Record Book Center established a record on November 30, 2007: An Phu Pagoda - The pagoda with the most ceramic pieces in Vietnam.

 The special feature of this pagoda lies in its architecture.
-Because it is a Khmer temple in the heart of the city, following the Southern sect.
+Because it is a Khmer community temple in the heart of the city, following the Southern sect.
 The pagoda has a strong influence of Indian culture, including the custom of honoring the Naga snake god - a sacred creature considered the lord of snakes, manifested in the form of a majestic cobra.

 Mùng 1 đi chùa cầu an tại những ngôi chùa đặc biệt của TP HCM- Ảnh 20.

 "Going to the pagoda at the beginning of the new year is a traditional activity of mine.
-Going to the pagoda and doing good deeds at the beginning of the year is to pray for a good new year, because when you sow good karma, you will receive sweet fruit" - Ms. Thanh Thuy (living in District 7) shared.
+Going to the pagoda and doing good deeds at the beginning of the year is to pray for a good new year, because when you sow good karma, you will receive sweet results" - Ms. Thanh Thuy (living in District 7) shared.

 Mùng 1 đi chùa cầu an tại những ngôi chùa đặc biệt của TP HCM- Ảnh 21.